Perot Museum of Nature and Science, Dallas

 The Dallas World Aquarium is the home to thousands of tropical birds and fish, as well as a jaguar, crocodiles and even manatees!
 Click HERE to read more!

-The American Airlines Center, which is home to the Dallas Stars and Dallas Mavericks, offers enjoyable and affordable tours of their facilities at only $5/adults and $3/children!
-It’s almost a must-do before visiting for a game!
-Click HERE to read more.
+The American Airlines Center, which is home to the Dallas Stars and Dallas Mavericks, offers enjoyable and affordable tours of their facilities from May 1st – September 30th, at only $5/adults and $3/children!

 Klyde Warren Park always has an assortment of food trucks, and is just a short walk away.